ngs-doo/revenj/tutorials/revenj-tutorial-event-sourcing.md

 ###Processing Domain Events

-We also didn't touch the notion of event replay-ability, but will do that in the next tutorial.
+We also didn't touch the notion of event replay-ability, but will do that in the next [tutorial](revenj-tutorial-aggregate-events.md).
 For now, let's finish up with sending some events to the server with Fiddler.
 REST API for events is available by default in `DomainCommands.cs` from the plugins rest commands project.
 If we look at the signature and the implementation, we will see a reoccurring pattern.
 Service signature:

     [WebInvoke(Method="POST", UriTemplate="/submit/{domainEvent}?result={result}")]
     Stream SubmitEvent(string domainEvent, string result, Stream body);

-translates the url to correct domain event type, deserializes it from provided POST body using specified Content-Type header (or as XML by default) and sends it down to plugin server command: `SubmitEvent`
+translates the url to correct domain event type, deserializes it from provided POST body using specified Content-Type header (or as XML by default) and sends it down to the plugin server command: `SubmitEvent`.

-`SubmitEvent` is similar as previous command in a sense that it's a generic command which does basic validations, permission checks and just pass it to the appropriate service - `IDomainEventStore` which looks like:
+`SubmitEvent` is similar as previous command in a sense that it's a generic command which does basic validations, permission checks and just pass it to the appropriate service - in this case `IDomainEventStore`, which looks like:

     public interface IDomainEventStore
     {